awsdocs/aws-single-sign-on-user-guide/doc_source/user-device-registration.md

 **To register your device for use with MFA**

 1. Sign in to your user portal\.
-For more information, see [How to sign in to the user portal](howtosignin.md)\.
+For more information, see [Signing in to the user portal](howtosignin.md)\.

 1. Near the top\-right of the page, choose **MFA devices**\.